AdobeDocs/journey-optimizer.es-ES/help/using/administration/attribute-based-access.md

 * El usuario Y no podrá utilizar el nombre de campo restringido, ya que no será visible.

 * El usuario Y no podrá editar la expresión con el nombre de campo restringido en modo avanzado.
-Aparecerá el siguiente error `The expression is invalid.
+El siguiente error aparecerá `The expression is invalid.
 Field is no longer available or you don't have enough permission to see it`.

 * El usuario Y puede eliminar la expresión.